jvntf/beyond-the-census/README.md

 - The input CSV must be formatted EXACTLY as the sample CSV file, `newEntries.csv`, which is located in the scripts folder.

 **Heroku Backups**
+There is a second mLab instance attached to the Heroku App that can be used as an immediate backup.
+If there is a problem with the databse, comment out `line 16` of `/routes/index.js` and uncomment `line 18`.
+Then `git push heroku master`.

+There is a full offline backup of the databse from 6/14/18 located at `/public/data/dbdump_6-14-2018.` If all else fails, delete all collections from the broken mLab instance, and use the `mongorestore` command below.
+It is a good idea to make periodic offline backups!
+Never delete this backup from 6-14-2018!

 _Creating Backups_